 In every demonstrable way, Heretic has been surpassed and it would be easy to dismiss it once the initial ‘oh I remember that’ wanes, but once you get into the harder levels it’s not mucking about - it's not samey or tiring, I'm pushing and being pushed in a perfect balance; it does the job of a Doom-clone very well – there are improvements, such as the menu system, looking up and down etc, but it just feels more complex, more detailed – Raven clearly took their time with the mighty Doom Engine and learnt from Doom’s designs, it feels real not random like a lot of shooters from that era (like why did the villains of Rise of the Triad pepper their castle with trampolines and floating coins?)

 Since nothing could compare to Doom, The Exorcist of gaming, even the most shameful Doom Clones had to do something to differentiate themselves.
-Duke had his extreme masochism and jetpack, Shadow Warrior had interaction and Big Trouble in Little China quotes while Blood had its perfection, but Heretic’s ‘thing’ was familiarity; it’s plot and character motivations were the basis for a hundred D&D games and it was great to see that come to life; it took what we loved about Doom and put it in the fantasy setting we always imagined.
+Duke had his extreme masochism and jetpack, Shadow Warrior had interaction and Big Trouble in Little China quotes while Blood had its perfection, but Heretic’s ‘thing’ was fantasy familiarity; it’s plot and characters recall a hundred D&D games and it was great to see that come to life; it took what we loved about Doom and put it in the fantasy setting we always imagined.

-If you’d never played a game from that era then Heretic deserves a go over the others which all outstay their welcome on replays (not Blood though).
-It’s a pure golden-era shooter; fast, tough and fun.
-For me, it really is the second best of the Doom Clone Clan which is quite an achievement considering the competition; even my beloved Blood is closer to Doom than Heretic is - We should have more medieval fantasy shooters that aren’t reliant on swords or traditional spell casting.
+For me, it really is the second best of the Doom Clone Clan which is quite an achievement considering the competition; even my beloved Blood is closer to Doom than Heretic is - We should have more medieval fantasy shooters.
 I didn’t know I wanted a spell-casting Gatling gun until Heretic gave me one.
 Heretic is the best retro game I’ve played for ages.

 Developer; Raven Software | Publisher; id Software / GTi